History (HIST)

 * HIST 215Jb, The Art of BiographyJohn Gaddis

 A comparative examination of successful as well as unsuccessful biographies, intended to identify both principles and pitfalls.
-HU
+WR, HU

 W 1:30pm-3:20pm